Zatanna: Powers and abilities

-Her heritage gives her command over mystic and cosmic forces, allowing her to manipulate them in many ways and form.
-Her chief and most preferred method includes performing magic by saying phrases and/or spells backwards.
-This variation of magic ("Logomancy"), requires focus in order to used and can be alternatively cast via written form or using sign language in a backwards formation.
-The character is versed in different variations of magic such as black magic, tarot reading for insight or divination, and can draw power from a collection of mystic artifacts collected by her family similarly to other magic practitioners.
+The character's heritage grants her command over mystic and cosmic forces, allowing her to manipulate them; her most preferred method includes performing magic by saying phrases or spells backwards.
+This variation ("Logomancy"), requires focus and can be alternatively cast via written form or using sign language in a backwards formation.
+Zatanna is also well versed in black magic, tarot reading for insight or divination, and can draw power from a collection of mystic artifacts similarly to other magic practitioners.
 In a diminished state, her magical powers only allowed her to manipulate natural forces (earth, air, water, wind) and objects.
-Zatanna is also a talented stage magician, a trained hand-to-hand combatant, escape artist, and is versed in several different languages including Spanish and ASL.
+Zatanna also possesses a "medula jewel", an unnatural source of magic developed within the brain of royals in the Hidden Ones clan that can act as a source of magic.
+It appears within one person per generation, with Sindella being the previous one prior to Zatanna.
+In addition to her powers, Zatanna is also a talented stage magician, a trained hand-to-hand combatant, escape artist, and is versed in several different languages including Spanish and ASL.